Semester(s) Offered: Spring

 Taught By: Matt Parker

-With the Digital Learning Department acting as the primary point of contact, students first learn how to communicate with clients, market themselves, and gather requirements for a project.
+With the Exhibition Department acting as the primary point of contact, students first learn how to communicate with clients, market themselves, and gather requirements for a project.
 Experienced designers guest lecture on best practices for producing meaningful creative projects by collaborating with clients.